UPDATED 4/17/2018 with new data

-A lot of companies wonder why they can’t just use their websites as a mobile sales app for their sales team to look up product information on their iPads.
+A lot of companies wonder why they can’t just use their website to house critical sales information for their sales team as opposed to taking the plunge with a mobile sales app or sales enablement tool.

-So, let’s compare the two, starting with using your website as a mobile sales app.
+So, let’s compare the two, starting with using your website as a sales enablement tool.

 A website as a mobile sales app

 - Your information is already present.
-This saves you from having to re-create content.
+This saves you from having to re-create/re-purpose content.

 - Your information is up to date.
 Most companies regularly update their websites.

 - It’s familiar.
 Your sales team probably knows your website very well.

 - Prospects see the pages.
 When your rep shows the customer the web page on their iPad or iPhone, they know where to go when they are navigating on their own.